kiba/Writings/for_science/chp24_reckoning.md

 **October 9, 2015**
 **Captain Kobayashi**

 Kobayashi watched on as her family ate dinner.
 Her adopted son's eyes were directed at the television, absorbing information about the world that he's still very much learning.
+Years of living underground limited his knowledge, leaving him more than most, unprepared to handle the rapidly changing world.
+With ernest effort, he's in a better place now.

-Saitou looked at nothing in particular, just bringing food into his mouth.
+Saitou, on the other hand, looked at nothing in particular, just bringing food into his mouth and going through the motion of mechanically chewing the food before swallowing.
+It was still alright.
+Who was she to demand that Hiroki Saitou to be happy for all occasion?

 Sometime they talked during dinners, sometime they don't.

 Frequently, Kobayashi didn't eat, as her body has reduced dietary needs.

-Every dinenrs they had was a chance to relax and reconnect together as a family.
+Every dinner they had was a chance to relax and reconnect together as a family.
+That's what important.

 Unfortunately, that will soon come to an end.
 This dinner, an activity she came so much to value, may be the family's last.